frostbone25/Unity-Planar-Shadows/README.md

 3. Uses Stencil.
 But, It is not a big deal nowadays because mobile devices are support it.
 4. The shadow will slide around with the baked lighting approach as new dominant sources of light change.

-### TODO:
+### Future Plans
-1. Fix issue of the shadows disapearing when the main mesh disapears from the camera frustum.
+- Add support for additional lights beyond just the directional light (i.e. spot/point lights).
-2. Add support for additional lights beyond just the directional light (i.e. spot/point lights).
+- Fix layering issue with other duplicate shadow meshes that are casting shadows from realtime lights rather than baked lights.

 ## Credits